codedragon/code_reviews/outline.md

 1. Why GIT - what problems does it solve
    1. cartoon, revision history
-   2. multiple people working on one project
+   2. multiple people working on one project or one person, many computers
    3. enforce standards
-2. Install/configure GIT
+2. Intro to GIT
-   Git from the command line, once you understand everything in this talk, feel free to use the gui :) default editor
    1. an aside about directories/folders
       Still kind of feels like the messy folders in folders, files are misnamed.
    2. git vs repo vs github/gitlab
+   3. link to Install/configure GIT
+   4. tools
+      1. Git from the command line, once you understand everything in this talk, feel free to use the gui :)
+      2. default editor
 3. Working by myself
    1. New repo, first steps: create a repo, follow directions, take notes for new repo
    2. git structure: git clone will create a directory in the directory your terminal is currently showing